bhojpur/api/README.md

 > Assuming you already have [installed](https://golang.org/doc/install) `Go`

-The Bhojpur API client includes two packages: `client` (for invoking public Bhojpur Application runtime APIs), and `service` (to create services that will be invoked by Bhojpur Application runtime, this is sometimes referred to as "callback").
+The Bhojpur API client includes two packages: `client` (for invoking public Bhojpur Application runtime APIs), and `service` (to create services that will be invoked by Bhojpur Application runtime, this is sometimes referred to as `callback`).

 ### Creating a Client